 What if a student doesn’t know how to start getting involved?

 If you want to get involved, but don’t know where to start, try talking with someone on your campus who can point you in the right direction.
-In my case, I worked my success coach, Tracey, to find clubs and other opportunities that were a good fit for me.
+In my case, I worked with my success coach, Tracey, to find clubs and other opportunities that were a good fit for me.

 Tracey was the person I could talk to about anything that was bothering me.
 Knowing that I had someone on campus who actually cared about how I was feeling helped me feel more connected to school, and encouraged me to find other ways to get involved.